joshre/joshre.github.io/index.md

 layout: home
 ---

 Hey, I'm Josh.
-I get a kick out of making stuff.
-From ties, belts, food, to the web: I make, break, and fix things.
+I get a kick out of making stuff and have a lot of hobbies.
+From food, drinks, to the web I make, break, and fix things.
 {: .lead-paragraph}